maclarsson/cfancontrol/README.md

-# Commander Fan Control (cfancontrol)
+# Commander² Fan Control (cfancontrol)

-A manager for the Corsair Commander Pro fan controller for Linux written in Python with a GUI based on the QT framework.
+A manager primarily for the Corsair Commander Pro fan controller for Linux written in Python with a GUI based on the QT framework.
+Support for other fan controllers is currently experimental and limited to the fans of the Corsair Hydro Platinum AIOs.
 Manage the speeds of all connected fans individually and based on different temperature probes.

 A driver for the Corsair Commander Pro was added to the kernel in version 5.9, so this will be the minimal Linux version required.